aws/aws-cdk/packages/@aws-cdk/aws-apprunner-alpha/README.md

 ## VPC Ingress Connection

-You need to create a VPC Ingress Connection to make your App Runner service private and only accessible from within a VPC.
+To make your App Runner service private and only accessible from within a VPC use the `isPubliclyAccessible` property and associate it to a `VpcIngressConnection` resource.

-To set up a VPC Ingress Connection, you need to associate a VPC, a VPC Interface Endpoint, and an App Runner Service.
+To set up a `VpcIngressConnection`, specify a VPC, a VPC Interface Endpoint, and the App Runner service.

 For more information, see [Enabling Private endpoint for incoming traffic](https://docs.aws.amazon.com/apprunner/latest/dg/network-pl.html).